yandex-cloud/docs/en/tracker/user/agile.md

 1. Click the title of the **Sprint** field in the **Agile** panel on the right.
 If there's no **Sprint** field, add it by clicking **Choose fields**.

 1. Start typing the sprint's name in the field and pick the option you need from the list that appears.
-The Boards field will be filled in automatically.
+The board field is populated automatically.

-The issue on the board will be placed in the sprint you've picked.
-To remove an issue from the board, clear the **Boards** field on the issue's page.
+The issue will be added to the selected sprint on the board right away.

 #### Adding multiple issues